Naidh/LeakedMods/ServersMods/hideout/README.md

-# EmuTarkov-ServerMods - Hideout folder
+# [private]-ServerMods - Hideout folder
-This folder contain all hideout related mods for JustEmuTarkov
+This folder contain all hideout related mods for [private]
 ## Mod list and description

 ### enhausser-AmmoCraftingExtended-1.0.0 - Made by enhausser